 In Drama, you will play many parts in different imaginary situations and will have the opportunity to create your own work as well as look at plays written by other people.
+Not only will you get to improve your acting skills, but there will also be opportunities to learn about theatre design in areas such as lighting, sound, scenery and costume.

 Drama is an ideal course if you want to study a subject that is both practical and creative.
-You will enjoy this subject if you enjoy working as part of a team as Drama involves a lot of group work.
+You will enjoy this subject if you enjoy working as part of a team as drama involves a lot of group work.